Accio/AMIDD/docs/README.md

 In lecture 4, we will explore biological foundations of drug discovery.

 * [Slides of lecture 4]({{site.assetbaseurl}}{% link assets/2025/04/AMIDD-2025-04-BiologicalFoundation.pdf %})
+* Offline activities:
+	* Please [fill the post-lecture survey](https://forms.gle/TQf8GAf2T3BZiMTs9) (including the survey about an *Ask Me Anything* session).
+	* Assignment #1: Read the Popular Information of Nobel Prize 2025 in Physiology or Medicine 2025, https://www.nobelprize.org/prizes/medicine/2025/popular-information/ What was the most interesting learning for you?
+	* Assignment #2: Read the article [*Principles of early drug discovery*]({{site.assetbaseurl}}{% link assets/2025/04/Hughes-2011-Principles.pdf) twice.
+The first time, read the whole paper however as you wish.
+The second time, use one sentence to summarize each paragraph of the sections 'target identification' and 'target validation'.
+Write down your summary sentences (no formatting/polishing needed).
+Submit your answers via [this form](https://forms.gle/ZaLaz1vUCoqE4K4b6) by Thursday, 16.10., EOB.

 <p id="lec5"></p>
 ### Lecture 5: Protein-ligand interaction